Dibyasundar/TikzStudio-for-Linux/README.md

   to the preamble automatically.

 **Workspace**
+- **"Open with TikZ Studio"**: the package registers `.tex`/`.tikz`/ `.pgf` MIME associations, so the app appears in your file manager's right-click *Open With* menu; files passed on the command line (`tikzstudio fig.tex`) open directly.
+- **Copy/paste on canvas**: Ctrl+Shift+C copies the selection as real TikZ code (usable in any editor), Ctrl+Shift+X cuts, and Ctrl+Shift+V pastes centred at the mouse cursor, snapped to the grid, with the pasted copies selected.
+Plain Ctrl+C/V keep their native text behaviour in the code editor.
+- **Settings** (menu): toggle auto-revert to the Select tool after drawing, and switch the rubber band between whole-element and partial (touch) selection.
+All settings live in `~/.config` and custom elements/groups in `~/.local/share/tikzstudio` — both survive app updates (old caches migrate automatically).
+- **Element palette**: live search box; ⇪/⇩ buttons export/import
+  custom elements (with groups and thumbnails) as portable `.tikzlib` bundles for sharing between machines.
+Custom elements are inserted as plain TikZ scopes (no `% lib:` marker) so they scale, rotate and edit like any group; the library rebuilds itself automatically if its cache is corrupted or thumbnails go missing.
+- **Library elements are true vectors**: the palette thumbnail is only a preview — placed elements are redrawn on the canvas from their actual TikZ code, and every element (built-in, custom, or path) has Rotate / Scale properties; transformed library elements emit a wrapping scope and round-trip through the code.
 - **Accordion side panels**: left panel stacks Properties / Elements / Files, right panel stacks TikZ code / PDF preview — with slim margin arrows on both window edges to hide or show each side entirely.